Vesireitit (Waterways)

 Series of site-responsive artworks in Eastern Finland

-Anna Mustonen: Lilluminen (2025), image from the video work
+Anna Mustonen: Lilluminen (2025), image from the video

 Vesireitit (eng.
 Waterways) is a multidisciplinary project that explores various human relationships with the landscape of Eastern Finland.
 The artists involved in the project each have either a physical relationship with the Eastern Finnish landscape, or their practice deconstructs the social and political relations tied to place, ownership, and belonging.